 Elon Musk And British Diver Exchange Harsh Words Over Thai Cave Rescue

-Entrepreneur Elon Musk and a British diver who helped rescue a dozen boys and their soccer coach from a cave in Thailand last week are engaged in a public spat over the specially designed mini-submarine that Musk offered to rescuers but was never used.
+Entrepreneur Elon Musk and a British diver who helped rescue a dozen boys and their soccer coach from a cave in Thailand last week are engaged in a public spat over the specially designed minisubmarine that Musk offered to rescuers but was never used.

-In an interview with CNN, Diver Vern Unsworth was asked for his thoughts on Musk's "kid-sized" submersible.
+In an interview with CNN, diver Vern Unsworth was asked for his thoughts on Musk's "kid-size" submersible.

 "He can stick his submarine where it hurts," Unsworth replied.